tuiwidgets/tuiwidgets/doc/ZBasicDefaultWidgetManager.rst

    it stores one decendent of the dialog as default widget.

    :cpp:func:`bool Tui::ZDefaultWidgetManager::isDefaultWidgetActive() const` is reimplemented to
-   return true iff there is a default widget and the widgets in the path of the currently focused widget to the dialog don't accept :kbd:`Enter`.
+   return :cpp:expr:`true` iff there is a default widget and the widgets in the path of the currently focused widget to the dialog don't accept :kbd:`Enter`.

    If a widget accepts :kbd:`Enter` is determined by sending a ZEventType::queryAcceptsEnter event